narwhalacademy/zebra-crossing/README.md

 So it is crucial to use a different password for every account, and make sure that those passwords are very long and very hard to guess.
 To help come up with and store these long passwords, you can:

-1. Use apps calls password managers.
+1. Use password managers apps.
 2. Invent your own formula that’s a wordplay on the service you’re logging into.
 3. Write them down with pen and paper.